 Brian has traveled extensively through some of the most volatile regions in the world.
 In so doing, he has met with world leaders to promote peace in Northern Ireland, the Middle East, South Asia and Africa, including Darfur, Afghanistan and Iraq.

 Prior to his election to the House, Brian made his career serving in state and local elective office, as well as and in education.
 Brian served as an instructor in the History and Economics departments at SUNY Buffalo State College, where he taught a course of his own design entitled, “The Economic History of Buffalo & Western New York.”
 A graduate of Buffalo State College, Brian also earned an advanced degree in Public Policy and Administration from Harvard University’s John F. Kennedy School of Government.
+Brian has been awarded an honorary Doctorate degree in Humane Letters from Daemen College, and an honorary Doctorate degree in Laws from Medaille College.

 For a speaking event biography and downloadable photos, visit Brian's Press Kit page.